Milenta/Eton-automation-playwright/README.md

 - 'npm run prettier:write' - to format code
 - 'npm run prettier:check' - to check if code is formated properly

+## Best practeses:

+- we are using Husky to to pre-commit checks.
+In our case it is to check is code formated properly